TITHI-KHAN/Logistic-Regression-and-Linear-Regression-vs-Logistic-Regression/README.md

 5. Model Interpretation:

-Linear Regression: In linear regression, the regression coefficients indicate the change in the dependent variable associated with a one-unit change in the corresponding independent variable.
+<b>Linear Regression:</b> In linear regression, the regression coefficients indicate the change in the dependent variable associated with a one-unit change in the corresponding independent variable.
 Logistic Regression: In logistic regression, the regression coefficients represent the change in the log-odds of the binary outcome associated with a one-unit change in the corresponding independent variable.

 6. Application Areas: